 Box tree caterpillars are the larvae of a moth that feeds on box (Buxus) plants.
-It is native to East Asia and it became established in Europe in 2007.
-Although the first adult moth arrived in Britain during 2007, followed by several moths to light traps in 2008, it was not until 2011 that larvae were reported in private gardens in the home counties.
-By the end of 2014 the moth had become established in parts of London and surrounding areas; in many cases the caterpillars causes severe defoliation.
-For growers in the south-east of England it is now a problem that is likely to reoccur repeatedly throughout the growing season and in successive years.
+It is native to East Asia and became established in Europe in 2007.
+Although the first adult moth arrived in Britain in 2007, followed by several moths to light traps in 2008, caterpillars were not found in private gardens until 2011 in the home counties.
+By the end of 2014 the moth had become established in parts of London and surrounding areas.
+For growers in the south-east of England, it is now a problem that is likely to reoccur repeatedly throughout the

-Gardeners are likely to become aware of box tree caterpillar when they find webbing and caterpillars on box plants.
+Gardeners are likely to become aware of box tree caterpillar when they notice defoliation or find webbing and caterpillars on box plants.

 - Newly hatched caterpillars are greenish-yellow, with black heads.
 Older caterpillars reach up to 4cm (1¼in) in length and have a greenish/yellow body with thick black and thin white stripes along the length of the body

 - Caterpillars are also capable of stripping bark, which can result in girdling of affected sections

 - The pupae are concealed in a cocoon of white webbing spun among leaves and twigs

 - The adult moth usually has white wings with a faintly iridescent brown border, although the wings can be completely brown or clear.
 The moth has a wingspan of around 4cm (1¼in)